-The resident agrees to perform satisfactorily, and to the best of his/her ability, those customary duties in the field of education and training, and to conform to all hospital policies, procedures, and regulations applying to residents.
-Residents are not required to sign a non-competition guarantee.
+Residents are expected to perform their duties satisfactorily and to the best of their abilities.
+This includes engaging in customary activities associated with education and training, and adhering to all hospital policies, procedures, and regulations relevant to residents.
+It is important to note that residents are not required to sign a non-competition agreement.

-CLINICAL AND EDUCATIONAL WORK HOURS
+CLINICAL AND EDUCATIONAL WORK HOURS DUTY ASSIGNMENTS